jsom1/jsom1.github.io/_walkthroughs/Blunder.md

 ![user flag]({{https://jsom1.github.io/}}/_images/htb_blunder_user.png)
 </div>

 That's it for the user flag !
 Now, we must find a way to escalate our privileges.
 I didn't really know what to do and sadly I had to check on the forum once again.
-People said it takes 30 seconds, "just look at what that user can do".
+People said "it takes 30 seconds, just look at what that user can do".
 So, I ran the command *sudo -l* and saw the following:

 <div class="img_container">
 ![check permissions]({{https://jsom1.github.io/}}/_images/htb_blunder_sudol.png)
 </div>

 It turns out that Hugo can run *(ALL, !root) /bin/bash*.
-After googling this command, we quickly find a vulnerability.
+After googling this command, we quickly find a vulnerability and how to exploit it.
 We can then use the following command to escalate our privileges:

 <div class="img_container">
 ![privesc]({{https://jsom1.github.io/}}/_images/htb_blunder_privesc.png)